By Erin Whitehead, Marine Spouse

 Send your entire family on vacation and do it yourself

-Unpacking and organizing an entire home can be a great bonding experience for some families… and for others?
+Unpacking and organizing an entire home following a military move can be a great bonding experience for some families.
+For others?
 Having help is great… unless it’s not, and that is completely a personal choice.
-There is nothing wrong with saying, “I love you all fiercely.
+There’s nothing wrong with saying, “I love you all fiercely.
 Now, you all need to leave for 5 days so I can get this house put together.
 Send me pictures, try not to drive your Dad crazy!”
 Then crank up your favorite tunes, try out all the food delivery services in your new town, lock the doors… and get it done!

 Have a “Moving IN” yard sale